 Hidden in the subtle vessels that populate our planet are oddities, secrets and truths of the species we most identify with: humans.
 These powerful beings secrete ‘tells’ in their motion, their speech or their form: there is always a unique ’Tell’.
 Tiny fragments or entire lifetimes ensconced within the individual soul may be unveiled in microseconds.
 It a joy, a blessing and sometimes a curse to experience the truths of inner workings laid-bare.

-The new body of work presented here has it’s impetus in the current ‘Tell’ humanity finds itself mired in: there is a plethora of emotions documented in poses of strength, sorrow, reflection and humor, chronicalling time during the pandemic of 2020.
-As with other series of works from past years there is a quasi-voyeuristic use of being witnessed or witnessing the unknown.
-This time scenes are locked in and fractured behind plastic sheets: metaphors for the barriers and masks we now experience as a major part of our daily lives - the ‘Tell’!
+The new body of work presented here has it’s impetus in the current ‘Tell’ humanity finds itself mired in: there is a plethora of emotions documented in poses of strength, sorrow, reflection and humor; chronicles of time during the pandemic of 2020.
+As with other series of works by this artist there is a quasi-voyeuristic use of being witnessed or witnessing the unknown.
+Here, we find time scenes locked in and fractured behind plastic sheets: metaphors for the barriers and masks we now experience as a major part of our daily lives - the ‘Tell’!

 The Scotoma series 2010 -